artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 ## We Got A Lot of Bikes: Who's Using Them?
 There are two tiers of Rider Type: Member and Casual.
 Over the last 12 months (November 2021 through October 2022), Cyclistic has documented over 5.7 million rides.
 The question being asked is:

-### How do annual members and casual riders use Cyclistic bikes differently?
+>**How do annual members and casual riders use Cyclistic bikes differently?**

 To answer this question, I wanted to address a sub-set of questions that will drive Cyclistic's next marketing campaign to convert casual riders to members.
 * How many members are riding monthly compared to casual riders?
+* What types of bikes do members prefer use?
 * When are these riders using the bikes?
 * What are the trip durations like?
 Average?
 Median?
 Max?
 * Which Stations are the most commonly used by rider type?

 ## The Data Source
-The source of the data comes from [this link][Data-Source] from divvy-tripdata (since Cyclistic is actually made up).
+The source of the data comes from [Divvy-Tripdata][Data-Source] (since Cyclistic is actually made up).
 The data consists of an Rider ID, Start Date & Time, End Date & Time, Start Station Name & ID, End Station Name & ID, Start & End Latitude & Longitude, Rideable Type, and Member Type.
 Since each month was its own *.csv file and I wanted to have a single source of the data, I loaded all 12 files into Tableau and performed a union to make the data extra tall.
 This ended up being 5.7M+ rows of data to explore.

 ## Cleaning and Manipulation
 After looking at the data available, I added a column for trip duration, or ride length by doing End Time minus Start Time.
 When I started looking at the descriptive analytics (min, max, average, median), I noticed there were negative ride times.
 Further exploration revealed that Daylight Savings Time was one of the culprits of the time travel.